-The Near-Earth Object Camera (NEOCam) is a new mission proposal designed to discover and characterize most of the potentially hazardous asteroids that are near the Earth.
+The Near-Earth Object Camera (NEOCam) is a new mission that is designed to discover and characterize most of the potentially hazardous asteroids that are near the Earth.
 NEOCam consists of an infrared telescope and a wide-field camera operating at thermal infrared wavelengths.

 NEOCam's primary science objectives are threefold:

 - To assess the present-day risk of near-Earth object (NEO) impact.

 - To study the origin and ultimate fate of our solar system's asteroids.